rocjs/roc/docs/Extensions.md

 ## General Structure
 Roc expects all extensions to export an object named `roc` from the main file in a npm package.
 Other than this the packages themselves are quite free to do whatever they want to create what is needed to build an application.

-The object must contain a name (most likely the same as the `name` defined in `package.json`), optionally but highly recommended a `version`, and at least one of the following:
+It must contain at least one of the following:
 ```
 packages        Array of packages that the extension inherits from
 plugins         Array of plugins that the extension inherits from